jerome-marshall/ux-tools/instructions/PRD.md

 ### 11.1 Glossary of Terms

+- **Project**: A top-level container for organizing related research activities
+- **Study**: A collection of related tests within a project, focused on a specific research objective
+- **Test**: An individual research activity with specific methodology (e.g., a tree test)
 - **Tree Testing**: A research method used to evaluate the findability of topics in a website
 - **Information Architecture (IA)**: The structural design of information environments
 - **Tree Template**: A reusable tree structure that can be applied across multiple tests or tasks